SSV-embedded/PyDSlog/pydslog2mqtt/README.md

 * MLS/160A with USB or serial plug

 ## Installing Docker
-If Docker engine is not installed following are small HowTos
+In case the Docker engine is not installed yet, here are some short instructions:
-- HowTo install docker on RMG/938
+- How to install Docker on RMG/938
 	```
 	apt-get update && apt-get upgrade
 	apt-get install ca-certificates docker-ce
 	apt-get install rmg938-app-docker
 	```

-- HowTo install docker on RaspberryPi or Debian
+- How to install Docker on a RaspberryPi or Debian
 	```
 	sudo apt-get update && sudo apt-get upgrade
 	sudo apt-get install -y apt-transport-https ca-certificates
 	curl -sSL https://get.docker.com | sh
 	```
-	Add user to docker group (assume user `pi`)
+	Add user to the docker group (assume user `pi`)
 	```
 	sudo usermod -aG docker pi
 	```
-	For the changes to take place, you need to log out and then back in.
+	For the changes to happen, you need to log out and then back in again.

-- HowTo install docker-compose on RaspberryPi or Debian
+- How to install Docker Compose on a RaspberryPi or Debian
 	```
 	sudo apt-get install -y libffi-dev libssl-dev python3 python3-pip
 	sudo pip3 -v install docker-compose